blond-admin/BLonD/__doc/modules/sps_cavity_loop.rst

 where :math:`V_{\mathsf{gen}}` is the revolution period and :math:`h` is the harmonic number in the given turn.

-To pass information back and forth between the cavity controller and the voltage corrections to be applied, information from the coarse grid has to be interpolated to the fine grid, and information from the fine grid has to be integrated to the coarse grid.
+To pass information back and forth between the cavity controller and the voltage corrections to be applied, information from the coarse grid has to be interpolated to the fine grid, and information on the fine grid has to be evaluated also on the coarse grid.

 Low-level RF
 ~~~~~~~~~~~~